Ted Jewett: Radio career

 Jewett achieved notoriety for voicing characters on the series Cavalcade of America and The March of Time.
 Cavalcade of America was a DuPont-sponsored anthology drama series.
 The March of Time was the first dramatized newsreel to air on radio.
 The Time-sponsored program re-enacted real news events with accompanying musical tunes and sound effects.
 Jewett also appeared on Jolly Bill and Jane, Ellen Randolph, Chicago Theater of the Air, and G. E. Circle.
 During the 1940s, he served as an announcer for Robert Ripley's show Believe It or Not.
 He also served as an announcer for Let's Pretend, a children's show on CBS radio.

 In 1931, Jewett served as one of the announcers of the U.S. Army's mimic battle over Manhattan Island.
 The nationally broadcast mimic battle demonstrated what a war-time attack on New York City might look like.
-It involved 672 airplanes manned by 1,484 military personnel swooping over the city's skyscrapers.
+It involved 672 airplanes crewed by 1,484 military personnel swooping over the city's skyscrapers.
 Jewett announced the mimic battle from a transport plane.
 Later that year, he had a car accident while traveling to announce the departure of Charles Lindbergh to Japan.
 The accident near North Beach Airport in Queens put Jewett in the hospital.